bidhan-a/solana-pinocchio-examples/README.md

 - [Hello World Program](pinocchio-hello-world/README.md): A simple "hello world" program to demonstrate the basics of using Pinocchio.
 - [Counter Program](pinocchio-counter/README.md): A program that allows users to manage an on-chain counter.
-- [Vault Program](pinocchio-vault/README.md): A vault program that allows users to securely deposit and withdraw SOL.
+- [Vault Program](pinocchio-vault/README.md): A secure vault for users to deposit and withdraw SOL.
-- [Escrow Program](pinocchio-escrow/README.md): An escrow program that allows users to securely exchange SPL tokens.
+- [Escrow Program](pinocchio-escrow/README.md): An escrow system that allows users to securely exchange SPL tokens.
+- [AMM Program](pinocchio-escrow/README.md): A constant product automated market maker (AMM) that lets users provide liquidity, swap tokens, and withdraw funds.

 ## How to Use